dorian-adams/dorian-adams/README.md

 ### BrandishSEO
 ![BrandishSEO](/assets/projects/Brandishseo_cropped.png)

-Developed and deployed a website for my SEO company, BrandishSEO, using Python and the Django framework.
-The site features SEO tools, a project management platform, and secure payment processing through Stripe.
+BrandishSEO is a Search Engine Optimization (SEO) platform that leverages Python and Django to simplify SEO strategy implementation for small businesses.
+It features a tool to analyze webpages and provide actionable recommendations, along with a project management platform to make strategy implementation a breeze.

 **Repo:** https://github.com/dorian-adams/BrandishSEO-Demo